sajidifti/QRify/README.md

 # ORify

-## *Work in Progress*

 It is a simple QR code generator.
-Generate QR code from a link easily.
+Generate QR code from a text easily.

 Visit. qrify.sajidifti.com

+## *The site is not live yet.*

+## Future Plans

+1. WiFi QR
+2. Logo QR
+4. Styled QR
+5. User Management (Maybe.
+Not Necessary)